 Studies have shown that the main therapeutic effects of PRP and stem-cell therapies rely on the delivery of a high concentration of bioactive growth factors, which stimulate repair and regeneration.

 Not all cholesterol is created equal—some types/sizes are less likely to clog your arteries—and there are markers other than cholesterol that can assess your risk of heart disease

-Do NSAIDS increase risk of total knee replacement?
-Americans take 30 Billion doses of OCT pain meds a year.
+Do NSAIDS increase the risk of total knee replacement?
+Americans take 30 Billion doses of OTC pain meds a year.
 Taking NSAIDS has been shown to more than double the risk of total knee replacement.
-The overall impact of NSAIDS on our nation’s health has been well documented, yet few of us appreciate the magnitude of these health […]
+The overall impact of NSAIDS on our nation’s health has been well documented, yet few of us appreciate the magnitude of these […]

 NSAIDS inhibit the ability of Platelet Rich Plasma to stimulate tissue repair.
 Reporting in the June 2015 issue of Orthopedic Journal of Sports Medicine, Dr. Gert Schppinger and colleagues at the Center for Sports Medicine and Orthopaedic Surgery in Graz, Austria showed that NSAIDS inhibit the ability of platelets to stimulate tissue repair.
 In this […]

 Stem cells are better able to build cartilage after weight loss.
 Research published in the International Journal of Obesity in November of 2012 has found that obesity caused by diet can alter the health of mesenchymal stem cells (MSCs).
 Researchers demonstrated that stem cells build cartilage better if MSCs are harvested from adipose of lean mice. […]